cs373gc-fall-2016/interswellar/README.md

 git push origin master
 ```

 The master branch with your changes incorporated will now be building on Travis.
 Assuming the build passes, Travis will then deploy the new version of the code to Elastic Beanstalk.
 Once the deploy completes, verify your changes on the production site (note that at present we do not have a staging environment, so your change is live!
 Be careful!).
-If anything looks broken or wrong, rollback to the last stable version through the AWS console.
-(Elastic Beanstalk > Actions > Application Versions > {select last build} > Deploy).
+If anything looks broken or wrong, immediately redeploy the last stable version from the Application Versions dashboard, then go fix the underlying issue.

 # Manually deploy changes to AWS (not recommended)